robinboncoeur/Projects/docs/family/pappa1.md

       <p><i>Translator’s note: the quoted lines echo Goethe’s famous verse (“Wer nie sein Brot mit Tränen aß …”), though here it’s recalled imperfectly.
 If you’d like, I can normalise the quotation or keep it as-is for authenticity.</i></p>

       <p></p>

+      <p><i>Thought for 57s</i></p>

+      <p>K. heard Fritchen coming.
+His step was easy to [distinguish?] from another’s.
+Fritz had a leg injury from the war and dragged one leg a little.
+Silent, [mua?] went toward a certain aim.
+In the last days they had always preferred going to his potato field and had neatly harvested the potatoes, one furrow after the other.</p>

+      <p>It was a warm autumn night.
+The stars looked down on them.
+As they came nearer to the area of their activity, a dog, tail wagging, came toward the calm.
+K. knelt at once to be better able [to see] what is going on here.
+At the same time he took the dog’s head and stroked it.
+Fritz and I. were very quiet and listened to what this peculiar noise was that was coming out of the potato field.
+Well, it was the farmer who was watching over his potatoes together with his dog.
+K. petted the dog and Fritz took his sacks to fill them with potatoes.
+Of course K. was still stroking this “bait” [sic].
+This poor dog-beast had possibly always got nothing but beatings from his stubborn farmer.
+A pleasant purring escaped his [throat?].</p>
+    <p></p>

   </div>
 </div>